A GUIDE TO

 A bridging loan can normally be used for just about all legal purposes and property types.
 It could be because you are buying a new property before the old one has been sold, buying a property in poor condition, providing finance for a business cash injection, buying a business, paying urgent debts, clearing bankruptcies, funding renovation or anything else.

 The key is to understand how much you are borrowing, the terms and how you will pay it back.
 However, most bridging loans are associated with properties.
+Unlike an unsecured personal loan – a bridging loan is secured against an asset.

 Bridging Loans at a Glance